 Step 4.
 Click the extension icon at the top of the right corner of the address bar.
 Then click "Enable Right Click" to save the image by right-clicking it.

-What's More About Saving Protected Images for Website
+What's More About Saving Protected Images from Website

 Why do websites disable the "Save Image As" option on right-click?